-This Gluten Free Carrot Cake is the same classic cake you remember, just without gluten and dairy.
+This Moist & Flavorful Gluten Free Carrot Cake is the same classic cake you remember, minus the gluten!
 It’s loaded with carrots, coconut, walnuts, and pineapple and it’s packed with flavor.
+It is topped with a cream cheese frosting that will tickle your tastebuds!
+This Gluten Free Carrot Cake recipe can also be made dairy-free!

 The original recipe was from The Silver Palate Cookbook and it’s one of those loaded carrot cakes – you know the ones with puréed carrots, pineapple, nuts, AND coconut.